Creating Lifelong Skiers

 Our programs are based on Canadian LTAD-Long Term Athlete Development Research and 25 years of experience in youth ski programming in the Midwest.

-MYSL Executive Director, Amy Cichanowski, can come and talk to your organization about how MYSL has been creating lifelong skiers and getting families outside in the winter.
+MyXC Executive Director, Amy Cichanowski, is happy to talk to your organization about how we have been creating lifelong skiers and getting families outside in the winter.
 We love partnering with like-minded organizations that are working to get kids outside!
-Contact amy@myxc.org for more info.